 The Chamber wants to support your business or organization through the impacts of novel Coronavirus (COVID-19), and seeks your help in preventing spread in our community.

 The pandemic has had a vast impact on our local economy.
-We’ve been in touch with many members for support in planning for continued workplace and economic disruptions from the spread of Coronavirus.
-This message is intended to provide you with the best sources of information we’ve found, as well as suggestions to help continue to mitigate the impact of this virus on your business, organization, and family.
+This page is intended to provide you with the best sources of information we’ve found, as well as suggestions to help continue to mitigate the impact of this virus on your business, organization, and family.
 While this message is geared towards business and workplace responses, if you’d like recommendations for home resources, please click here.

 - Understand Your Employer Obligations: You are legally obligated to provide a safe workplace and to make accommodations for those with disabilities.
 Protecting your workplace and team from the spread of Coronavirus is no different.

-- Make a Plan for Reopening Operations: Prepare your business, employees, and customers for resumed operations, considering changes in consumer behavior, supply chain issues, and above all the health and safety of your workplace.
+- Strategic Planning for Reopening Operations: Prepare your business, employees, suppliers, and customers for resumed operations, considering changes in consumer behavior, supply chain issues, and above all the health and safety of your workplace.
 Assess your capabilities, barriers, and take action.
-Find Reopening resources here.

 - Use Your Professional Associations for Support: Many professional networks and organizations are offering webinars and other resources for employers.
 Make use of these opportunities!